SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 # Code Analysis

-During the build process, UI5 Tooling executes a static code analysis of a project.
-In this and following sections the term "Simple Literial" is used.
-"Simple Literial" means following language fetaures:
+During the build process, UI5 Tooling executes a static code analysis of your project.
+In the following sections the term "simple literal" is used for the following language features:

-- String Literal
+- string literals
-- Numeric Literal
+- numeric literals
-- Boolean Literal
+- Boolean literals
 - `null` / `undefined`
-- Template Literal without any expression
+- template literals without any expressions
-- Arrays of the previous, spread operators will be ignored (not taken into account)
+- arrays of the previous (spread operators are ignored)
-- Object Literals with "Simple Literals" as keys and values (again, spread operators will be ignored / not taken into account)
+- object literals with "simple literals" used as keys and values (again, spread operators are ignored)

 ## Dependency Analysis

-UI5 Tooling extracts dependency information from a project's code as outlined in the following chapters.
+UI5 Tooling extracts dependency information from a project's code as outlined in the following sections.
-The APIs described in the following sections requiring the usage of "Simple Literals" when declaring dependencies.
+The APIs described there require the usage of "simple literals" when declaring dependencies.

 ### JSModule Analyzer

-Following APIs are analyzed by the JSModule Analyzer:
+The following APIs are analyzed by the JSModule Analyzer:

 - sap.ui.define
 - sap.ui.require